10 Best Campgrounds in Parksville, BC

 9. Paradise Acres Ranch

 If you like being around horses and want to improve your riding skills, camp at a ranch with mountain views from almost every site.
-Located five minutes from the Parksville Visitor Centre and seven minutes from downtown, Paradise Acres has 10 full-service RV sites (50- and 30-amp service with water and septic) on level gravel pads.
+Located five minutes from the Parksville Visitor Center and seven minutes from downtown, Paradise Acres Ranch has 10 full-service RV sites (50- and 30-amp service with water and septic) on level gravel pads.
 RV sites are 30 feet wide, separated by a 10-foot raised vegetated berm.

-Apart from the usual amenities (laundry and Wi-Fi), Paradise Acres offers the attraction of meeting friendly horses.
+Apart from the usual amenities (laundry and Wi-Fi), Paradise Acres Ranch offers the attraction of meeting friendly horses.
 Walk around, pat the horses, book a riding lesson or trail ride.
 The hay field is next to the RV sites.

 Campers can walk their dogs around the edges or play in the entire field once the hay has been cut for the season.
 Walk the trails on the property, which is within easy walking distance of the Englishman River for swimming or fishing.